JetBrains/more-interactive-rebase/CONTRIBUTING.md

 It contains the main data used in the plugin.
 It consists of three classes namely `BranchInfo`, `CommitInfo` and `GraphInfo`.

-`CommitInfo` contains a GitCommit which encapsulates all of the commit's data, a list of commands to know the state of the commit and the actions that have been taken on the commit and a list of flags to know the status of the commit in order to properly display it in the GUI.
+`CommitInfo` contains a GitCommit which encapsulates all the commits' data, a list of commands to know the state of the commit and the actions that have been taken on the commit and a list of flags to know the status of the commit in order to properly display it in the GUI.